Topic

 Description

-If you do not meet the above requirements or do not follow the guidelines set forth, then your calls to China will fail.
+If you do not meet the above requirements or do not follow the guidelines set forth, then your calls to China may fail.

 Registration Process